amontalvof/legislative-news-backend/README.md

 );
 ```

-5. Run `npm run dev` in the root directory to start both the frontend and backend applications
+5. Run `npm run dev` in the root directory to start the backend application
 6. To populate the database with articles do the following `POST` request using Postman or any other API client to `http://localhost:8080/seed`.
 You can configure the request body to your liking.
 You need to provide a valid JSON Web token in the body.
 Here is an example of the request body

 ```json